prabhuignoto/smart-tagz/README.md

 ### Readonly Tags

-You can turn the component into `readonly` mode by setting the readonly prop to true.
+You can lock the component with `readonly` mode.
+All interactions are disabled in `read-only` mode.

 ```sh
 <smart-tagz read-only />